danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

 ## Exercise 1: Create an Azure Database for PostgreSQL - Hyperscale (Citus)

 Azure Database for PostgreSQL is a managed service that you use to run, manage, and scale highly available PostgreSQL databases in the cloud.
-This excercise shows you how to create an Azure Database for PostgreSQL - Hyperscale (Citus) server group using the Azure portal.
+This exercise shows you how to create an Azure Database for PostgreSQL - Hyperscale (Citus) server group using the Azure portal.

 **Tasks**